whid-injector/whid-31337/README.md

 # How and Where to Start:

-1. Take a 2G SIM card and insert into its slot.
+1. Take a 2G SIM card and insert into its slot (if you use a simcard with pincode enabled, you need to specify that pincode in the sketches [1] [2] OR disable it!).
 2. Attach the antenna on the ufl connector. (this is important.
 Without antenna, the SIM800 will have stability issues on getting a stable connection with the Mobile Operator)
 3. Connect the LiPo battery (note: it must be >500mAh for whidelite to work properly.)
 (For testing purposes I prefer to solder a cable with a JST connector or a switch in the middle in order to disable the LiPo on request, if not used for longer periods)
 4. Install all dependencies needed to flash the firmwares.